Swear By the Lord, the God of Heaven

 At the time of Sarah’s death, Isaac was 37 years of age and still single.
 Abraham had two concerns.
 Isaac was the covenantal son and would not produce an heir until he married.
-Abraham was also concerned that in his grief Isaac would take a wife from the neighboring Canaanites who espoused an idolatrous and decadent worldview.
-Abraham knew that a wife from such a background could easily influence their children and possibly even Isaac to worship other gods.
+Abraham knew that in his grief Isaac could potentially take a wife from the neighboring Canaanites who espoused an idolatrous and decadent worldview.
+A wife from such a background could easily influence his grandchildren and possibly even Isaac to worship other gods.

-Abraham took action and the recorded detailed account (the longest in the book of Genesis) highlights the importance of God’s providential care in the fulfillment of His covenant promises to Abraham.
+Abraham took action.
+The detailed account, which is the longest in the book of Genesis, highlights the importance of God’s providential care in the fulfillment of His covenant promises to Abraham:

 “Now Abraham was old, well advanced in age; and the Lord had blessed Abraham in all things.
 So Abraham said to the oldest servant of his house, who ruled over all that he had, ‘Please, put your hand under my thigh, and I will make you swear by the Lord, the God of heaven and the God of the earth, that you will not take a wife for my son from the daughters of the Canaanites, among whom I dwell; but you shall go to my country and to my family, and take a wife for my son Isaac.’